The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Introduction

-In this work, we perform a systematic study of the properties of InMnTi$_2$, a non-centrosymmetric antiferromagnetic full-Heusler compound\cite{graf2009crystal} belonging to the space group 216.
-Given the lack of inversion symmetry, we expect to find Weyl nodes organized in $4n$ pairs.
-Indeed, from our analysis, we find 12 pairs of equivalent type I\cite{soluyanov2015type} nodes throughout the entire \ac{BZ} of the material.
-Our studies show that the distance between a pair of neighboring nodes is greater than that of the transition metal monopnictides.
-Finally we also find that trivial point are not present, as the only fermi pockets are given by the \acp{WN}.
+In this letter we perform a systematic study of the properties of InMnTi$_2$, a non-centrosymmetric full-Heusler compound\cite{graf2009crystal} belonging to space group 216.
+Among several possible spin configurations, we predict that the \ac{AFM} phase is the most stable one.
+As alluded to above, we expect to find Weyl nodes organized in $4n$ pairs with a Zeeman-induced shift in their positions depending on the node's Chern number.
+Indeed, in the present analysis, we find 12 pairs of type-I nodes\cite{soluyanov2015type} throughout the entire \ac{BZ} of the material, which are all equivalent modulus a minor shift in $k$-space induced by the the \ac{AFM} phase.
+We show that in InMnTi$_{2}$ the distance between a pair of neighboring nodes is greater than that in \ac{INV}-breaking \acp{WS} such as the transition-metal monopnictides, and greater or comparable to that of \ac{TR}-breaking ones, while still being very close to the Fermi level.
+Finally, we also show that only a trivial pocket of electrons is present at $\Gamma$ in addition to the Fermi pockets given by the \acp{WN}, and its contribution is negligible to the Weyl properties, as shown in the computed \ac{DOS} and optical properties.